 As part of the process of pitching and winning business with 3M, I was asked to “make the invisible visible” – show how indoor air quality can be 2-5x worse than outdoor air.

-So I focused on how we could give this visual some meaning.
-Some emotion.
-So when parents tucked their kid in at night and breathed a sigh of relief, I wanted them briefly thinking about the air they’re breathing, and their kids are breathing.
+So I focused on how we could give this visual some meaning, some emotion.
+So when parents tucks their kid in at night and breathes a sigh of relief, I wanted them briefly thinking about the very air they’re all breathing.

 We built this teddy bear, nicknamed Project Airhug, and created spots about him in addition to a media tour.

 Tech innovation.
 Traditional and online media.